microsoft/CsWinRT/docs/hosting.md

    1. "Acme.Controls.Widget.Server.dll",
    1. "Acme.Controls.Widget.dll"

-### Reg-Free Activation with Forwarder (or Renamed Host)
+### Reg-Free Activation with Renamed Host
-This example demonstrates how a target DLL that has already taken the "good name" can be supported, by using an appropriately named forwarder (or renamed host).
+This example demonstrates how a target DLL that has already taken the "good name" can be supported, by using an appropriately renamed host.

 Class | Host | Target
 - | - | -